FAQ

 export PROOT_NO_SECCOMP=1

-You'll have to do that in every terminal you're using unless you set this variable in your shell's startup file (~/.bashrc if you're using bash).
+You'll have to do that in every terminal you're using unless you set this variable in your shell's startup file (

 There is nothing to change in your OpenMOLE scripts, the good folks at OpenMOLE have everything under control ;)